 I recently wrote an article on immunocompromised people who live with cats and ways to reduce the risks for those individuals.
 This article will focus on cats who have compromised immune systems and ways we can keep them healthy.

-The immune system is there to protect the cat.
-It is made up of several chemicals, cells, tissues, and organs which have many roles in defending him against disease-causing organisms as well as removing tumour cells.
+The immune system is there to protect the cat and is made up of several chemicals, cells, tissues, and organs which have many roles in defending against disease-causing organisms and tumour cells.
 When the immune system isn’t functioning as it should, invading pathogens can take hold.

 There are two types of immune disorders, primary, which are immune disorders the cat is born with or secondary, which are acquired, such as FIV.

 What causes some cats to become immunocompromised?

 Several causes may lead to immunodeficiency.
 Age can have an impact on the immune system with very young and geriatric cats having some degree of immunodeficiency, which is normal, as the cat matures, so will his immune system.

 - Kittens – Very young kittens are born with immature immune systems; this is entirely normal.
 As the kitten ages, his immune system will develop.
 In the meantime, he receives a passive immunity via his mother’s milk.